Blueberrylipstick/GymResearch/README.md

 ### Key Objectives:
 1. **Understand user behavior:** Analyze exercise patterns, frequency, and preferences in workout types
 2. **Discover trends:** Identify correlations and trends in the user data
-3. **Predic calories burnt during the session:** Create an accurate ML model to predict calories burnt based on user demographics and excercise details
+3. **Predic calories burnt during the session:** Create an accurate ML model to predict calories burnt based on user demographics and exercise details
 ## 📂 Dataset

 ### Source: